monster-js/monster-js/docs/store/selectors.md

 ## Conclusion

-Selectors are an essential part of the Weco JS Framework Store, allowing you to efficiently access and derive state values.
+Selectors are an essential part of the Monster JS Framework Store, allowing you to efficiently access and derive state values.
 By using selectors, you can:
 1. **Create reusable functions** to extract state slices.
 2. **Optimize performance** by avoiding unnecessary computations.
 3. **Improve code maintainability** by keeping state access logic centralized.